Short Forex: Selling Currency Explained

-Short selling currency involves taking positions under the pretence of a bearish sentiment.
-Short selling is used by traders to hedge currency exposure or simply to profit from forecasted analysis.
+Short selling currency in forex trading involves taking positions under the pretence of bearish sentiment.
+Short selling forex means to sell high then buy low and is often used by traders to hedge currency exposure or simply to profit from the forecasted analysis.

-This article explores the basics of short selling forex, using the GBP/EUR currency pair as an example to explain the steps involved.
-It will also cover suitable risk management.
+This article explores the basics of short-selling forex, using the GBP/EUR currency pair as an example to explain the steps involved.
+It will also cover suitable risk management as short selling comes with a high risk.
+Trading cfds with this approach must be cautioned as these are complex instruments and can stop you out rapidly due to leverage when market volatility is high.

 In the forex market, transactions are handled differently to stocks which means the process of short selling a currency pair is very different.
 Firstly, a currency pair involves a base currency and quote currency as seen in the image below.